spcnvdr/gopost/README.md

     cd cmd
     go build ./cmd/main.go -o gopost

-Run the program with --help to see available options
+Run the program with --help to see available options.

     ./gopost --help